Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 She nodded sadly, sipped her coffee again, then set it down to continue reading.

 *We’re buzzing around like blue-arsed flies over here.
-Between the humanitarian stuff and all the worst-case-scenario prep for if (more like when) the Hunters decide to aim a million ships at somebody else...well, I bet it’s the same for you.
+Between the humanitarian stuff and all the worst-case-scenario prep for if (more like when) the Hunters decide to aim a million ships at somebody else... well, I bet it’s the same for you.
 Reckon I have about four hours of actual leave time saved up by now, between travel and that.
 Give it a couple months, we might actually get to spend a weekend together.*

 That prompted a smile and a shake of the head, which turned into a wide grin as she read on.